msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="intro"></a>
 ## Introduction

 This library offers the functionality to add or optimize localization in WPF applications.
-By applying a right-click event to every localizable element (Label, Button etc.), it opens a dialog in which the translations of the texts for given element in any language can be edited/added.
+By applying a right-click event to every localizable element (Label, Button etc.), it opens a window in which the translations of the given elements text can be edited for any available language.

 It comes along with tools to localize WPF applications using either human-readable Excel files or traditional Resources (.resx) files.